Skip to content Skip to footer

 CESSDA Data Catalogue (CDC) CDC is a one-stop shop for searching and finding European social science data.
 Tool info Standards/Databases

 COVID-19 Data Portal The COVID-19 Data Portal enables researchers to upload, access and analyse COVID-19 related reference data and specialist datasets.
 The aim of the COVID-19 Data Portal is to facilitate data sharing and analysis, and to accelerate coronavirus research.
 The portal includes relevant datasets submitted to EMBL-EBI as well as other major centres for biomedical data.
 The COVID-19 Data Portal is the primary entry point into the functions of a wider project, the European COVID-19 Data Platform.
-Human biomolecular data Human clinical and hea...
+FAIR data Human biomolecular data Human clinical and hea...
 The Swedish Pathogens ...
 Tool info Standards/Databases Training

 EUI COVID-19 SSH Data Portal The COVID-19 SSH Data Portal provides integrated search, discovery, and linking to datasets published on the web relevant for COVID-19-related research in the Social Sciences and Humanities.
 Standards/Databases